Skip to main content

 You may be wondering how employers view a general studies degree.

-According to Forbes, employers seek skills like critical thinking, teamwork and Communication.
+According to the National Institute of Health (NIH), employers are looking for these very skills, with problem-solving, teamwork and communication topping the list.
 With its breadth of subject areas and emphasis on building versatile skills, a general studies degree aligns well with these employer preferences.

 Is a Degree in General Studies Worth It?